Dopamine agonist: History

-Since the late 1960 Levodopa (L-DOPA) has been used to treat Parkinson’s disease but there has always been a debate whether the treatment is worth the side effects.
+Since the late 1960 Levodopa (L-DOPA) has been used to treat Parkinson's disease but there has always been a debate whether the treatment is worth the side effects.
 Around 1970 clinicians started using the dopamine agonist apomorphine alongside L-DOPA to minimize the side effects caused by L-DOPA, the dopamine agonists bind to the dopamine receptor in the absence of dopamine.
 Apomorphine had limited use since it had considerable side effects and difficulty with administration.
 In 1974 bromocriptine was use widely after clinicians discovered its benefits in treating Parkinsons.
 When using the two drug classes together there is a possibility to reduce the amount of L-DOPA by 20-30% and thus keeping the fluctuating motor responses to a minimum.
 Dopamine agonists are often used in younger people as monotherapy and as initial therapy instead of L-DOPA.
 Although it is important to know that there is a correlation between the two drugs, if l-DOPA doesn't work dopamine agonists are also ineffective.

 The early dopamine agonists, such as bromocriptine, were ergot derived and activated the D2-receptor.
 They induced major side effects such as fibrosis of cardiac valves.
 It is considered that the reason they induced such side effects is that they activate many types of receptors.

-Because of the major adverse effects of ergot derived dopamine agonists they are generally not used anymore and were mostly abandoned in favor of non-ergot agonists such as pramipexole, ropinirole and rotigotine.
+Due to the major adverse effects of ergot-derived dopamine agonists, they are generally not used in modern medicine and have mostly been abandoned in favor of non-ergot agonists such as pramipexole, ropinirole and rotigotine.
 They do not induce as serious side effects although common side effects are nausea, edema and hypotension.
 Patients have also shown impaired impulse control such as overspending, hypersexuality and gambling.